Supervisor/supervisor/README.txt

   "command=" section, the program fails mysteriously.
 Why?
 This may be due to your process' dependence on environment variable settings.
   See "Subprocess Environment" in this document.

+  How can I make supervisor restart a process that's using "too much" memory automatically?
+See the files scripts/osx_memmon_eventgen.py and scripts/osx_memmon_listener.py for an example of doing just this (These are for Mac OS X only, but they should be easily generalizable to other operating systems).

 Maillist, Reporting Bugs, and Viewing the CVS Repository